-The Accounting Standard for Fair Value Measurement (ASBJ Statement No. 30, July 4, 2019; hereinafter, the Accounting Standard for Fair Value Measurement) and others are applied from the beginning of the current fiscal year, and in accordance with the transitional treatment as prescribed in section 19 of the Accounting Standard for Fair Value Measurement and section 44-2 of the Accounting Standard for Financial Instruments (ASBJ Statement No. 10, July 4, 2019), the new accounting policies prescribed by the Accounting Standard for Fair Value Measurement and others will be applied in the future.
+The Implementation Guidance on Accounting Standard for Fair Value Measurement (ASBJ Guidance No. 31, June 17, 2021) is applied from the beginning of the current fiscal year, and in accordance with the transitional treatment as prescribed in section 27-2 of the Implementation Guidance on Accounting Standard for Fair Value, the new accounting policies prescribed by the Implementation Guidance on Accounting Standard for Fair Value will be applied in the future.
 This has no impact on the consolidated financial statements.